(Revised by Board of Trustees 12/78)

 Tenure-track associate professors appointed from outside the University will normally receive an initial three-year contract without tenure.
 Reappointment at this rank, unless terminal, will carry tenure.
 Promotion of tenure-track assistant professors to the rank of associate professor from within the University will carry tenure.

 Tenure-track assistant professors are appointed to full-time faculty positions for an initial term of two years without tenure.
-Reappointment at this rank are for a two-year term.
+Reappointment at this rank is for a two-year term.
 The probationary period for assistant professors is six years, divided into three successive two-year contracts.
 The start of the probationary period coincides with the effective date of initial appointment as assistant professor.
 This date governs the timetables for peer review for contract renewal and for review for promotion and tenure.
 Assistant professors are expected to be considered for promotion and tenure not later than the sixth year of full-time academic service, with tenure effective-if the decision is favorable-starting with the fall semester of the seventh academic year.
 If the decision on promotion and tenure is negative, the seventh year of academic service will be a terminal year.
 Separate and apart from annual performance appraisal by the departmental chair, assistant professors will be evaluated through peer review regarding progress toward tenure according to the procedures and timetable set forth in the Faculty Handbook.
 Lack of progress toward promotion and tenure may result in contract non-renewal.

 An untenured faculty member who becomes the parent of a newborn or newly adopted child may choose to take a one-year extension of the pre-tenure probationary period for each child, up to a maximum of two years.
 The notification for such an extension should be made in the year in which the faculty member becomes a parent or adopts a child.
 The pre-tenure probationary period shall be extended for one year upon a tenure-track faculty member submitting a “Stop the Tenure Clock” electronic Web form.
 That form automatically notifies the Dean of the College and the Office of the University Provost.
 The extension takes effect upon submission of the Web form.
 Faculty who choose this option must indicate in writing that they have done so in their dossier.
 (Rev. 10/7/91, 11/20/08, 1/28/15)